jube-home/www.jube.io/_pages/jube-support.md

 ---

-## Support Outcomes

-* All Jube features are open-source, and always will be.
-New code is first committed to the public master branch, but in practice public master is analogous to a develop branch, and releases are not tagged.
-Support provides access to a private fork with comprehensive - client implementation specific - test coverage, to assured release tags.
-  Notwithstanding releases being sourced from a private fork, all the software is still licensed under AGPLv3, as public master branch, and source code is otherwise the same.
-* Ticket led service delivery using JIRA, with tickets rolling up to dedicated client projects, such as Support, Implementation, Integration, Training etc.
-* Direct and immediate communication channels including private client [matrix] chat room, email and scheduled meetings.
-* Access to Support Wiki, including private, client specific, resources such as infrastructure documentation, configuration environments and production support procedures.
-* Prioritised bug fixes and infrastructure recommendations to maintain high availability and optimal system performance.
-* Expert consultation to enhance fraud and abuse detection strategies using Jube’s analytics capabilities.
-* The retained nature is such that a rich understanding of client infrastructure and domain is brought to bear in the execution of the Support.

-## Pricing

-* Support is EUR 800 a month with only a three-month rolling commitment.
-* Custom development is, to the extent it is needed (and it usually isn't), EUR 100 per hour.
-However, the scope of engagement, and therefore project cost, is typically agreed in advance.

-## Partners
+## Public Release User Profile and Training

-Jube users typically take two forms:
+Users of the public release of Jube typically take two forms:

-Large entities or corporations that have access to a pool of developers and infrastructure resources who can understand the source code and the arrangement of containerised, highly available distributed systems.
+* Large entities or corporations that have access to a pool of developers and infrastructure resources who can understand the source code and the arrangement of containerised, highly available distributed systems.
 Such clients tend to require minimal support and, given the open-source nature of Jube, more robust business continuity than can be achieved with proprietary software.
-Small entities and startups that require reliable and responsive support on a small budget, yet are wholly underserved by proprietary vendors.
+* Small entities and startups that require reliable and responsive support on a small budget, yet are wholly underserved by proprietary vendors.

-It is a common situation that Support from Jube is made available under the umbrella of a System Integrator or Consulting Firm, which Jube has either certified directly or is otherwise introduced to Jube based on a longstanding and trusted working relationship with the user (to the effect of achieving the outcome of our large entity or corporation users).
+Jube offers training to accelerate the use of the public release, but it tends only to be appropriate where the client profile is unlikely to require ongoing support.

+## Trusted Partner Support Agreements

+For Jube users who require more support and assurance, Support is available via Trusted Partners.

+Trusted Partners take on responsibility for:

+* Being accredited by Jube which involves core training, developer training and advanced analytics training culminating in the creation of a highly distributed, and highly available, real-time implementation of Jube.
+* The maintenance of a private fork of Jube having been reviewed by their own team of developers.
+There is always a line by line review of the code \ stepping by the partner.
+The partner knows exactly what code is there, and in some cases. remove things not in use.
+* The implementation of Trusted Partners own code review processes and other customary software development practices ensure
+  Jube
+* Certain additional features, by agreement, are often added which are relevant to the Trusted Partners use case, but these need not be shared by the partner.
+* The execution of the Trusted Partners own security scanners such and additional compliance assurance. remains in a secure state, and no code gets in that has not been developed or merged by the partner.
+* Selectivity exists over which new features are merged in from the public branch.
+* The hosting of the Jube inside the Trusted Partners private network with various other risk management measures, such as
+  Web Application Firewall and Intrusion Detection.
+Alternatively, the deployment of Jube inside custom hardened Docker containers.
+* Helpdesk, front line support and service level agreement
+* Own Trusted Partner branding of Jube by agreement.

+The net result is a product that has similar characteristics to something developed in-house by the partner, albeit with a significant degree of acceleration, and enormous cost reduction.

+A trusted partner introduction is available; alternatively, Jube is open to working with Trusted Partners on an introduction, and on the above basis.

 ## Resources